-Power system operation has traditionally relied on generation to ensure that supply and demand balance; however, because of the variability inherent in renewable energy production, that control philosophy will no longer be sufficient as renewable generation grows.
+Power system operation has traditionally relied upon generation to balance supply and demand.
+However, because of the variability inherent in renewable energy production, that control philosophy will no longer be sufficient as renewable generation grows.
 It will become crucial for loads to participate in the regulation process.

-To do so will require coordinated control of large numbers of autonomous devices.
-Centralized control seems impractical, with hierarchical and distributed control structures more likely to succeed.
-Using such control strategies, aggregate demand can track a specified signal, yet regulation of individual loads is achieved without any disruption to consumers.
-Such nondisruptive load control can be used, for example, to track the output of a wind farm, thereby minimizing its net variability.
-Numerous outstanding control questions remain to be addressed though.
+To do so will require coordinated control of huge numbers of autonomous devices.
+Centralized control seems impractical, with hierarchical control structures more likely to succeed.
+Many outstanding control questions remain to be addressed.